It’s time to just say it.

 Maybe – and I don’t want to get too far ahead of myself here – Melvin Gibbsons wasn’t a ghost after all, but a pale plot device with a permanently-leaking prostate being manipulated beyond the grave by American Airlines’ Kevin Kilmer.

 How cool would that be?
 He can wear an eye-patch and everything.

 Ultimately, the question we are driving at here, whatever direction the film takes, is how do white people feel about, just, things?
 They are human beings too, after all.
 We’re at a point now where the white experience should count for more than just the music of Neil Diamond, the nuanced comedy of Noel Edmonds.
 Who are the people behind the quiz shows, the pyramid schemes, the skiing holidays?

 I propose an ending that doubles as an emotional holocaust: Leonard being murdered in a nightclub.
-At the time you should be thinking, “Man, that’s sad!” but also, “How did he ever think he could win that?
-That was basically a face drawn onto the world’s largest tribal tattoo!”
+At the time you should be thinking, “Man, that’s sad!” but also, “Why did he think he would win that?
+He just fought the world’s largest tribal tattoo…”

 These are the stories the world needs to hear, and to be totally honest, it’s just an idea.

 Just don’t tell me it can’t be done.